Tellusant/docs/articles-posts/polusim-universe-extended.md

 ---
 # The PoluSim Universe

 ## WIP.
-The starting poimt for a longer article.
+The starting point for a longer article.

 Our **PoluSim** solution has expanded majorly since the launch in 2022.
 It now has three distinct modules plus **TelluBase** to help companies create a strategic view of the future and to predict demand.